 If they dig in and stand by their reporting, you should demand that they send any evidence of verification as soon as possible.
 That information may help you determine what additional evidence you might need to include with the credit dispute letter that you are preparing to send to the credit bureau(s).

-What Should I Include in my Credit Dispute Letter?
+Template: What Should I Include in My Credit Dispute Letter?

 <Name of Credit Bureau>